karl-ferdinand/single-page-app/README.md

 # single-page-app
 CI/CD pipeline to deploy AWS infrastructure hosting single page app.
+App will return different outputs in the browser depending on the operating system of the user.

 ## AWS Resources Deployed
 - **S3**: Stores relevant single page app HTML files.